Student Life / Student Services

 Housing and Residence Life

 Housing on campus is provided in three distinct housing environments.
 Campus Village, a complex of seven two-story apartment-style buildings, provides housing for upper division status students.
 Each apartment houses four students and consists of four bedrooms, two bathrooms, a living room and a full kitchen.
 Laundry facilities are available on each floor.
 Canavan Hall is a five-story suite-style residence hall for first-year students.
 Two bedrooms share a bathroom; lounges and laundry facilities are on each floor.
 When housing need exceeds on-campus capacity, students are housed in overflow housing until space becomes available on campus.
 Daemen College collaborates with Collegiate Village, an independently operated housing complex, which houses upper division students and serves as overflow housing.
 Housing is apartment-style and includes laundry facilities within each apartment.
 Transportation is provided between Collegiate Village and Daemen's campus.
 Breakfast, lunch and dinner are served on weekdays in the Wick Student Center; brunch and dinner are served on Saturdays and Sundays.
 A trained Residence Life staff member is available to assist students with their social, academic, and personal needs, in the belief that a student’s place of residence is an integral part of the total educational experience.
 Resident students work with staff to plan and conduct programs and activities designed to enhance cooperation and develop a sense of community in the residence halls.
 Adequate parking is available for resident students who need to park their automobiles on campus.
 All vehicles must be registered with the College; parking permits (no fee) are required.
 Residence halls are open only while classes are in session.
-If housing is needed during breaks and holidays, students must contact the Office of Housing and Residence Life in writing, one week prior to a hall closing, to be permitted extended residency.
-Students are not permitted to reside on campus between summer and regular academic year sessions.
+If housing is needed during breaks and holidays, students must contact the Office of Housing and Residence Life, one week prior to a hall closing, to be permitted extended residency.

 Daemen College Housing Residency Requirement